Amarula

 Amarula is a cream liqueur from South Africa.
 It is made with sugar, cream and the fruit of the African marula tree (Sclerocarya birrea) which is also locally called the elephant tree or the marriage tree.
 It has an alcohol content of 17% by volume (34 proof).
 It has had some success at international spirit ratings competitions, winning a gold medal at the 2009 San Francisco World Spirits Competition.
 It has the taste of slightly fruity caramel.

 History

 Amarula was first marketed by Southern Liqueur Company of South Africa (the current trademark owners and wholly owned subsidiary of Distell Group Limited) as a liqueur in September 1989, the Amarula spirit having been launched in 1983.

+In 2023, Distell was acquired by Heineken Beverages, and with that the Amarula brand.